nurulazim/nodejs-file-generator/README.md

 ## Dependencies

-You should have `Node.js` for this project.
+You should have `Node.js` installed for this project.
 After cloning in your local machine navigate to the project folder and run `npm install`.

 ## Testing